 50. To further minimise influence of abnormally used vehicles, a maximum of 5 per cent of the values taken from smaller durability families that consist of less than 500 vehicles may be excluded from the verification sample in Part B with appropriate reasoning.

 51. To support this two part in-use verification process, whilst minimising the burden of increased testing for manufacturers within Part A, two family concepts were developed within the GTR.
 This includes the concept of a monitor family for use in Part A and a battery durability family for Part B. This is likely to reduce the need for additional testing where multiple battery durability families may have the same characteristics with respect to verification of the SOCR/SOCE monitors.
 In addition, the Part A in-use verification for the vehicles in the same monitor family may be combined between different regions with the agreement of all Contracting Parties involved.
 This contributes not only to minimise the testing burden but also to increase the verification robustness.
 However, this concept shall not be applied for Part B since battery deterioration might be different in different regions due to different usage patterns and ambient conditions.

+52. In order to verify that the virtual mileage is reported correctly by the vehicle, an extra verification has been introduced as Part C.

+Different proposals for the verification of the reported virtual distance have been discussed: with a single test with one to three vehicles, with maximum three vehicles for a fail decision and with a statistic increasing number of vehicle up to 4 for a pass decision.
+The EVE IWG reached consensus on the last as described here after.
+An agreed verification procedure use case with an adequate number of vehicles (at least 1 and not more than 4) used in V2X or not-traction purposes shall be performed.
+The verification of the reported virtual distance shall lead to a fail in the verification procedure if the reported virtual distance is more than 5% higher than the measured virtual distance.

 E. Technical feasibility, anticipated costs and benefits